xopxe/ahsm/README.md

 hsm.send_event( cs.events.evtbl1 )
 ```

 You can send events from anywhere in your program, including from state functions or transition effects.
+Events are queued and then consumed by the machine when stepping.

 Also, the state machine will pull events calling `hsm.get_events(evqueue)`, where evqueue is an array table where events can be added.
 You can provide this function to add events as needed.
 For exeample